 In this section, we present to you a Diwali Essay in English 150 words.

-The festival season lasts for five days that includes Dhanteras, Naraka Chaturdashi, Lakshmi Pooja, Govardhan Pooja, and Bhai Dooj.
-On the day of Diwali, Goddess Lakshmi and Lord Ganesha are worshipped for good wealth and well being of the family.
+The festival season lasts for five days and includes Dhanteras, Naraka Chaturdashi, Lakshmi Pooja, Govardhan Pooja, and Bhai Dooj.
+On the day of Diwali, Goddess Lakshmi and Lord Ganesha are worshipped for good wealth and the well-being of the family.
 The homes and Offices are cleaned and decorated with traditional decorations such as Rangolis, and modern decorations such as colourful LED lights.
 People also burst crackers to celebrate.

 Diwali Essay in English 500 words